Increased presence of scavengers, beggars poses security threat in FCT, Wike tells court

 It said the agency neither arrested the deponent in the applicant’s affidavit, Musa Aliyu, or any other person at any time nor participated in any joint security operation with other sister security agencies on Nov.
 12, 2024, as alleged by the applicant.

-It said contrary to the allegations, the DSS operations are not at the behest of the FCT minister.
+It said contrary to the allegations, the DSS operations is not at the behest of the FCT minister.

 “The 3rd respondent (DSS) imbibes global best practices when carrying out its mandate, and is not known for violating the provisions of the constitution of the Federal Republic of Nigeria and other extant laws;”